-The level of consumers favoring pirate content over official sources continues to rise alongside the shift from traditional broadcasting methods to internet-based streaming.
+The level of consumers favoring pirate content over official sources continues to rise alongside the shift from traditional broadcasting methods to internet-based streaming and IPTV play a major role.

 Internet Protocol Television (IPTV) has existed for the past decade but has only recently reached mainstream audiences.
 IPTV has enabled broadcasters to transmit audio-visual content to mass audiences on a global scale.
 Recent advancements in technology continue to facilitate the retransmission and distribution of live content online as the theft of intellectual property continues to rise… IPTV is the perfect vehicle.